If things aren’t flowing your way, it’s probably your saboteur in control.

 Whatever the reason for avoiding success, there are plenty of psychological reasons for why a specific person fears positive changes in their life.

-We self-sabotage even though we say we really want something.
+We sabotage ourselves even though we say we really want something.
 Most of the time, however, we really don’t know if we want the thing we say we do.
-Most of the time, we don’t want to do the INNER work to bring it into manifestation.
+Most of the time, we don’t want to do the inner work to bring it into manifestation.
 Why?
-Because doing inner work requires growth, and growth is often painful.
+Because doing inner work requires growth and growth is often painful.